snowyu/custom-ability.js/README.md

 ## V1.3.3

-+ use the injectMethods(AOP) for the methods of non-enumerable and beginning with '$' in an ability to call `super` method. you can exclude it with normal name if it's not a core method.
++ use the injectMethods(AOP) for the methods of non-enumerable and beginning with '$' in an ability to call `super` method if the target has the same method. you can exclude it with normal name if it's not a core method.

 ```coffee
 customAbility = require 'custom-ability'